brenns10/sos/README.md

   - system calls
   - cooperative multiprocessing
 * Scheduling using a round-robin scheduler
+* Configures a regular timer interrupt and handles it

 If you want to work with the code, you can install qemu, the arm eabi toolchain, and then use the commands below: